siemens/CtrlppCheck/docs/user.md

 Run the ctrlppcheck from /bin directory.

 **Option 2**
 Run ctrlppcheck with option --rule-file to include rules files for naming conventions.
 These rules files define naming conventions for classes, functions, variables etc..
-Examples can be found under the pathr: SLT_QualityChecks\data\ctrlPpCheck\rule\
+Examples can be found under the pathr: WinCCOA_QualityChecks\data\ctrlPpCheck\rule\

 use this option with the full path to the rule file:
 --rule-file=/full/path/to/rules.xml